Bryan Eastlake Bryan Eastlake

 Two decades have passed since the hazy world of Lost in Translation came to our cinema screens.
 April 2004 feels like a lifetime ago, doesn’t it?

-The movie is a poignant exploration of the struggle for self-expression, the fallibility of human communication, our search for meaning, and the nuanced realities of love and success as we navigate the complexities of aging.
+With all that off my chest, I found Lost in Translation to speak to something profound about the human condition, a poignant exploration of the struggle for self-expression, the fallibility of human communication, and the search for meaning.
+And in the process, the movie also manages to explore the nuanced realities of love and success as we navigate the complexities of aging.

 The Universal Need for Connection